Home » Walt Disney World » Vacation Planning » Walt Disney World for Introverts

 For us, this is a default tip for anybody, but it’s especially important for introverts.
 Walt Disney World has four theme parks, two water parks, dozens of hotels, hundreds of restaurants, and much more.
 There is a lot going on, so having an idea of what you are getting into can be incredibly helpful.

 Luckily, there is a lot of help out there.
-You can check out menus, look through attractions, learn about Genie+, or read about other people’s experiences in the blog.
+You can check out menus, look through attractions, learn about Lightning Lane, or read about other people’s experiences in the blog.
 Planning is part of the fun for many Disney fans, but can also be a great resource to alleviate concerns and develop strategies.

 Have a Plan